 6 September 2019

-Signing the agreement on behalf of BMT, Mark Sullivan, Capability and Strategy Director said:
+Signing the agreement on behalf of BMT, Mark Sullivan, Capability and Strategy Director, said:

 We’re exceptionally proud to be working with such a world-renowned university on solving some of the most complex technical challenges.
 This collaboration agreement will strengthen our ties and provide excellent opportunities for students at the University of Exeter through industry student placements, graduate programmes and collaboration on projects.
 Conversely, we’ll benefit from access to cutting-edge research, world-leading facilities and an unrivalled talent pool in the South West”.

 “We are delighted to be working together with BMT to share intelligence, research and development skills and innovation.
-The University works with over 2,000 businesses each year and the defence sector is an important part of the South West economy, so it is great to be able to contribute strategically to of one of the top players in this critical industry.”
+The University works with over 2,000 businesses each year, and the defence sector is an important part of the South West economy, so it is great to be able to contribute strategically to one of the top players in this critical industry.”